clusterlink-net/clusterlink/website/content/en/docs/concepts/sites.md

  attempt reconciliation of the actual and intended ClusterLink deployment.
  By default, the operator will install the ClusterLink control and data plane components into a dedicated and privileged namespace (defaults to `clusterlink-system`).
- Site wide configurations, such as the list of known `Peers`, are also maintained in the same namespace.
+ Site wide configurations, such as the list of known Peers, are also maintained in the same namespace.

 Refer to the [getting started guide]({{< ref "getting-started#setup" >}}) for a description